 A fun twist on classic French choux pastry.
 These gorgeous little golden buns are filled with rich and delicious salted caramel.

-To make the eclairs, put the milk and 80ml (3fl oz) water into a pan.
-Add the butter, salt and sugar.
+- To make the eclairs, put the milk and 80ml water into a pan.
+Add the butter, a large pinch of salt and sugar.
 Heat slowly until the butter has melted.
 Then bring to the boil and when the whole surface is boiling with large bubbles, remove from the heat and add the flour all at once.
 Stir well until the mixture leaves the sides of the pan clean.
 Return the pan to a medium heat and continue stirring until the mixture no longer sticks to the pan or the spoon.
-Leave to cool for a few minutes.
+Leave to cool for a few mins.

 See more Baking recipes

 As part of a healthy, balanced diet, we recommend this recipe for a special occasion or treat.